emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 One of repo-grep's key features is its ability to intelligently determine the search scope based on the repository type:

 * If the current directory is part of an SVN working copy, repo-grep searches all folders within the SVN structure.
-* If the directory is part of a Git repository, Git takes precedence, and the search is performed across all tracked files.
+* If the directory is part of a Git repository, Git takes precedence.
+Repo-grep uses git rev-parse --show-toplevel to locate the repository root, then recursively searches all files within that directory.
 * If neither SVN nor Git is detected, repo-grep defaults to searching all subdirectories from the current folder, making it useful even for non-version-controlled projects.

 ### How Repo-Grep Works